chr15m/single-binary-python-examples/README.md

-These are some example Python projects that compile into single binaries for distribution, using [pex](https://pypi.org/project/pex/).
+Example Python projects that compile to a single binary for distribution, using [pex](https://pypi.org/project/pex/).

 Platforms like Rust and Go output a single binary by default.
 This is nice because a single file is easier to upload, copy around, and work with in general, and also you don't have to install any dependencies.

-Here we demonstrate similar advantages using Python, except that our binaries can also be architecture and version agnostic.
+Here we demonstrate a technique for getting the same advantages in Python, except that our binaries can also be architecture and version agnostic.
 You can copy them to any machine and they will run, so long as it has a Python executable somewhere in the path.

 This works well for small programs without a ton of dependencies, for example: